crabcanon/crabcanon.github.com/_posts/2017-06-13-javascript-design-pattern-facade.md

 #### 1. Introduction

-As one of the most widely used design patterns, Facade simplifies complex interfaces and decouples the abstract workflow from a client's real implementation.
-Just like you, I hate the general principle, so what does that exactly mean:dizzy_face:?
-I will explain this way: let's compare how people design a framework with how people use a framework.
-In order to fulfill all the pre-defined requirements, designers will usually break down a big system into a series of independent micro modules, and each module will be only responsible for one task.
+As one of the most widely used design patterns, Facade simplifies complex interfaces and decouples the abstract workflow from a client's real implementation :dizzy_face:.
+To be more intuitive, I will explain this way: let's compare how people design a framework with how people use a framework.
+In order to fulfill all the pre-defined requirements, designers will usually break down a big system into a series of independent micro modules, and each module will be only responsible for one abstract task.
 This is where those primitive interfaces come from.
-By contrast, in order to achieve a huge task, users have to integrate different modules together to form a complete logic workflow.
+By contrast, in order to achieve a practical task, users have to integrate different modules together to form a complete logic workflow.
 This is why libraries such as [three.js](https://threejs.org/) and [jQuery](https://jquery.com/) exist.
-For example, you don't have to end up with one 3D scene rendering function that's hundreds of lines of [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) if you use three.js instead, which is only one line code!
-It means three.js actually wraps up the whole logic behind and simplifies complex interfaces provided by WebGL in order to achieve rendering tasks which contain a same abstract logic.
+For example, you don't have to end up with one 3D scene rendering function that's hundreds of lines of [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) if using three.js instead, which is only one line code!
+It means three.js actually wraps up the whole logic behind and simplifies complex interfaces provided by WebGL in order to achieve rendering functionalities which share a same abstract logic.

-Simply put, you could achieve the same task without using the Facade pattern.
+Simply put, you could achieve same tasks without using Facade.
 However, as an organizational pattern, it will make your life easier and more manageable.

 #### 2. Example

 <mark>2.1.
 Requirements</mark>

 I was involved into a project of developing a GIS-based map application in using [OpenLayers](https://openlayers.org/) before.
-One task was to create clustered icon layers([ol.source.Cluster](https://openlayers.org/en/latest/apidoc/ol.source.Cluster.html)) for multiple vector area layers, which contained a couple of sub-tasks:
+One task was to create clustered icon layers([ol.source.Cluster](https://openlayers.org/en/latest/apidoc/ol.source.Cluster.html)) for multiple vector area layers, which contains a couple of sub-tasks:

-- Generate and add centroid point features for each icon layer.
+- Create centroid point features based on the area layer and assign them to each corresponding icon layer, which means icon will be put in the center of each area geometry.
-- Set values provided by the corresponding area layer to each icon layer's properties.
+- Set key-values provided by the area feature to each icon feature's properties.
 - Set style for each icon layer.

 <mark>2.2.
 In theory</mark>

 The basic coding logic could be:

-- `Function A`: generate and add centroid point features with specific properties to each icon layer.
+- `Function A`: create centroid point features with specific properties for each icon layer.
 - `Function B`: set styles for each icon layer.

 A bunch of primitive OpenLayers APIs would be utilized, including but not limited to: